Neloy-SWE/Data-Structure-Algorithm/README.md

 8. tree provides moderate access/search (quicked than linked list and slower than arrays).
 9. insertion/deletion (quicker than arrays and slower than unordered linked lists).
 10. like linked list and unlike arrays, trees don't have any upper limit on the number of nodes as nodes are linked using pointers.

+Type:
+1. **binary tree:** it is a non-linear data structure in which each node can have at most two children which are referred to as the left child and the right child.
+    - each node in a binary tree has 3 part:
+        - data.
+        - pointer to the left child.
+        - pointer to the right child.
+    - level start from 0 and the maximum number of nodes at level L of a binary tree is 2 to the power L. for level 0 2 to the power 0 = 1, for 1 its 2, for 2 its 4 and so on.
+    - the maximum number of nodes in a binary tree of height H is (2 to the power H) - 1.
+    - total number of leaf nodes in a binary tree = total number of nodes with 2 children + 1.
+    - in a binary tree with N nodes, the minimum possible height or the minimum number of levels in Log2(N+1).
+    - A binary tree with L leaves has at least | Log2L | + 1 levels.
+    - Type of binary tree:
+        1. **full binary tree:** a full binary tree is a binary tree with either 0 or two child for each node.
+        2. **complete binary tree:** a complete binary tree is a tree in which all the nodes are completely filled except the last level. in the last level all the nodes must be as left as possible. in a complete binary tree, the nodes should be added from the left.
+        3. **perfect binary tree:** a perfect binary tree is a special type of binary tree in which all the leaf nodes are at the same depth, and all non-leaf nodes have two children. this means that all leaf nodes are at the maximum depth of the tree, and the tree is completely filled with no gaps.